4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 The 4D Web Server keep-alive function concerns all TCP/IP connections (HTTP, HTTPS).
 Note however that keep-alive connections are not always used for all 4D web processes.

-In some cases, other optimized internal functions may be invoked.
+En algunos casos, se pueden invocar otras funciones internas optimizadas.
 Keep-alive connections are useful mainly for static pages.

 Two options allow you to set how the keep-alive connections work: